lightninglabs/faraday/README.md

 ```

 ## Usage
 Faraday connects to a single instance of lnd.
-It requires access to a macaroon with read permissions and a valid TLS certificate.
+It requires access to macaroons for each subserver and a valid TLS certificate.
 It will attempt to use the default lnd values if no command line flags are specified.
 ```
 ./faraday                                    \
 --macaroondir={directory containing macaroon}   \
---macaroonfile={macaroon with read permissions} \
 --tlscertpath={path to lnd cert}                \
 --rpserver={host:port of lnd's rpserver}
 ```